Tabcn/t1/readme.txt

-Git is a version control sys.
+Git is a version ...
-Git news
-Git learn